Reactive Synthesis of Smart Contract Control Flows: Splitting Algorithm

-\paragraph{Check for Independence} We now define the check if transitions in $\wini{i}$ can be taken independently of the current state of all $\wini{j}$ with $P_j \not\subseteq P_i$.
-If the check is positive, we can implement the system efficiently in Solidity: when a method \pmethod{f}{$P_i$} is called, we only need to make progress in system $\wini{i}$ and whether the transition can be taken only depends on parameters $P_i$.
+We now define the check if transitions in $\wini{i}$ can be taken independently of the current state of all $\wini{j}$ with $P_j \not\subseteq P_i$.
+If the check is positive, we can implement the system efficiently in Solidity: when a method \pmethod{f}{$P_i$} is called, we only need to update the single system $\wini{i}$ and whether the transition can be taken only depends on the available parameters.